sahailee/ai_ghostwriter/README.md

 The GPT-2 model is able to do all the things I dreamed and goals I had in mind for my model.
 Its able to mark choruses and verses, and knows when it wants to end a line of the lyrics.
 This model is amazing and I don't think I could make a model that would come close to how well the gpt-2 model performs by myself.
-I will still continue to experiment with models and try to improve it.
+I will still continue to experiment with my simple model and try to improve it into a more complex model.